Burial Costs in Nevada (2026)

 Save on Caskets: Under the FTC Funeral Rule, you have the right to purchase a casket from any retailer and the funeral home must accept it without charging a handling fee.
 Third-party retailers and online stores often offer caskets for 50-70% less than funeral homes.

-How to Reduce Burial Costs in Nevada
+How to Reduce Burial and Funeral Costs in Nevada

 Burial costs in Nevada can be managed with smart planning: